raphael-group/calder/README.md

 For real datasets with a considerable number of mutations (more than 40), we recommend using [Absence-Aware Clustering](https://github.com/raphael-group/Absence-Aware-Clustering) to cluster mutations.

+CALDER assumes that input mutations are in copy-neutral regions, i.e., that the number of reads with a mutation is proportional to the number of cells with that mutation.
+If you suspect this assumption does not hold for your data, consider excluding mutations that may be affected by CNA; alternatively, if you have copy number calls (e.g., from [HATCHet](https://github.com/raphael-group/hatchet)), you could correct the read counts to represent the true CCF.

 ### Running
 The command to run CALDER is simply "java -jar calder.jar" followed by command line arguments.
 The option -i to designate the input file is required.